 If there is action, there must be a reaction.
 The reaction will be of equal force and of a similar nature.
 Every thought, desire, imagination, and sentiment causes a reaction.
 Virtue brings its own rewards while vice brings its own punishment.
 It is your own karma that brings you rewards and/or punishments.
 No one is to be blamed.

 Law of Compensation

-The law of compensation keeps balance and establishes equilibrium and harmony in nature.
+The law of compensation keeps the balance and establishes equilibrium and harmony in nature.
 If you take an individual life as an isolated event that begins with the birth of a physical body and terminates with its death, you can not find any correct explanation or solution for the affairs of life.
 So you have to go deep into the affairs of the eternal soul-life.
 Life does not end with the disintegration of a physical body.
-There is reincarnation.
+There is a reincarnation.